Java Games: Flashcards, matching, concentration, and word search.

 MoleculeTwo or more atoms bonded together

-IonAtom or molecule that has gained or lost electrons and has a charge
+IonAtom or molecule that has gained or lost electrons and has a positive or negative charge

 Chemical ReactionProcess where substances are converted into new substances